-Brno, Czech Republic – Stereotyping and judging people according to well-established national clichés is an activity relished by people all around the world on a daily basis.
-What’s the situation in Central Europe?
+Brno, Czech Republic – Using stereotypes and judging people according to well-established national clichés is an activity relished by people all around the world on a daily basis, but what’s the situation in Central Europe?

 First, it’s important to note that while people appear to have a fairly good grasp of personality differences as regards to age and gender, research indicates they have a largely illusory and misled understanding of differences pertaining to one’s nation and country of origins.
 Researchers examined stereotypes about the typical personality traits of members from 26 different cultures and found that they were essentially unrelated to assessed mean levels of real personality traits in those countries’ respective populations.